Cesio137/UE4-GraphicsRHIManager/README.md

 # UE4-GraphicsRHIManager

+This repository has been archived.
+Link to new version: https://github.com/Cesio137/GConfigManager

 Plugin to toggle between DX11, DX12 and VULKAN in game.

 Warning: It's work only for windows plataform.
 This plugin was compiled for UE 4.27 but can be recompiled for previous version of the engine.